-- the amount of teaching time available each week for the duration of the course - the availability of resources such as text books, computers, atlases etc. - the previous learning of your learners - the level of English language of the learners - whether your group is mono- or multi-lingual - · whether your teaching groups will be mixed ability or will be streamed by ability - the number of lessons you will need to cover the syllabus (the recommended time for an O Level course is 130 hours of teaching time) - the school calendar; holidays, examinations, etc.
+- the amount of teaching time available each week for the duration of the course. - the availability of resources. - the previous learning of your learners. - the level of English language of the learners. - · whether your group is mono- or multi-lingual. - whether your teaching groups will be mixed ability or will be streamed by ability. - the number of lessons you will need to cover the syllabus (the recommended time for a Cambridge IGCSE/O Level course is 130 hours of teaching time). - the school calendar; holidays, examinations, etc.